 building a foundation for healthier families and communities

-Habitat homeownership provides families with more than just equity – it gives them a renewed sense of pride and responsibility.
+Habitat homeownership provides families and individuals with more than just equity – it gives them a renewed sense of pride and responsibility.
 The impact is immediate, and the effects are lasting.
 Research has shown that Habitat homeowners are happier, healthier and more financially stable, which can allow them to return to school, learn a new trade or upgrade their job skills.
 Meanwhile, their children are more confident and do better in school.

 Every $1 invested in a Habitat for Humanity build produces $4 worth of social benefit.

 of children attained a bachelor degree or more vs. 8% control group.

 of families were in social housing before Habitat.

 of families are now physically active vs. 1% national average.

 reduction in food bank usage for Habitat families.